carbon-language/carbon-lang/docs/design/expressions/implicit_conversions.md

 in which that value can be exactly represented.
-A floating-point constant can be implicitly converted to any type `fM` in which that value is between the least representable finite value and the greatest representable finite value (inclusive), and does not fall exactly half-way between two representable values, and converts to the nearest representable finite value.
+A floating-point constant can be implicitly converted to any type `fM` in which that value is between the least representable finite value and the greatest representable finite value (inclusive), and converts to the nearest representable finite value, with ties broken by picking the value for which the mantissa is even.

 The above conversions are also precisely those that C++ considers non-narrowing,
 except: